Viktoras-Pyragas/Mean-field-models-of-neural-populations-with-Gaussian-noise-and-non-Cauchy-heterogeneities/README.md

 /Fig1/ -> plotting uniform distribution;
 /Fig4/ -> plotting normal distribution;

-/Fig2_Fig_3/ -> plotting Hopf biffurcations and dynamics for uniform distribution;
+/Fig2/ and /Fig_3/ -> plotting Hopf biffurcations and dynamics for uniform distribution;

 /Fig5/ and /Fig6/  -> plotting Hopf biffurcations and dynamics for normal distribution;

 The subdirectories:

-/Fig2_Fig3/Fig2 -> Hopf bifurcation for uniform distribution
+/Fig2/ -> Hopf bifurcation for uniform distribution

-/Fig2_Fig3/Fig3 -> dynamics for uniform distribution;
+/Fig3/ -> dynamics for uniform distribution;

-/Fig2_Fig3/Fig2_aux/Uniform_Lin_Eqs/ -> Hopf bifurcation for uniform distribution Here we perform the Newton iterations with the linearized equations for Fourier components;
+/Fig2_aux/Uniform_Lin_Eqs/ -> Hopf bifurcation for uniform distribution Here we perform the Newton iterations with the linearized equations for Fourier components;

-/Fig2_Fig3/Fig2_aux/Uniform_ode/ -> Here we integrate the nonlinear equations for Fourier components (for uniform distribution) in order to find the stable fixed point.
+/Fig2_aux/Uniform_ode/ -> Here we integrate the nonlinear equations for Fourier components (for uniform distribution) in order to find the stable fixed point.
 This fixed point will be used in the Newton iterations;